 Check eligibility on the Voucher site by scrolling down to the postcode checker.
 Enter your postcode and it will allow you to choose an address.
 If eligible for a Gigabit Voucher you will be able to see a list of active suppliers in your area to approach.

 If you know of a supplier, they must be on the long list of suppliers registered for the scheme, but they are not flagged as active in your locality, you can still make enquiries of them in the first instance to determine interest.

-Government guidance for community groups can be found here.
+Government guidance for community groups can be found on the

-*Gigabit-capable means that the connection can handle speeds of 1,000 Megabits per second but users only sign up to speeds they can afford.
-As demand increases, users can choose the option to pay for more speed as required
+*Gigabit-capable means that the connection can handle speeds of 1,000 Megabits per second but users only sign up to a speed of service they need or can afford.
+As demand increases, users can choose to buy a higher speed broadband service as required.